 Term Definition AIHP is responsible for paying fee-for- service claims submitted for Native Americans who have chosen not to enroll in an AHCCCS Complete Care plan.
-If the Native American member does not choose a plan and lives on the reservation, the member will be automatically enrolled in
+If the Native American member does not choose a plan and lives within the bounds of a tribal nation, the member will be automatically enrolled in AIHP.

-AIHP.
 Emergency Services Medically necessary services, including labor and delivery, to treat a medical or behavioral health condition that in the absence of immediate medical attention is reasonably likely to result in: Placing the individual's health in serious jeopardy; Serious impairment to bodily functions; Serious dysfunction of any bodily organ or part; or Serious physical harm to another person.